nataliacza/nataliacza/README.md

 Previously I was working as a <b>Security Administrator</b> - I have learned to work in an international environment.
 Solving my own and others’ issues has become my forte, while at the same time following corporate procedures.
 I always offer advice and help in the team.
 My previous professional experience has convinced me that I am able to create and implement big projects without previous experience.

 <b>Notes:</b>
-<br>》Gdańsk, Poland - hybrid/remote.
+<br>:point_right: Gdańsk, Poland - hybrid/remote.
-<br>》Backend Developer Intern/Junior.
+<br>:point_right: Backend Developer Intern/Junior.
 <br>
 <br>